-Deeply committed to the performance of new music, Rundell has given world premières of works by composers such as Louis Andriessen, Django Bates, Sir Richard Rodney Bennett, Martin Butler, Gary Carpenter, Tim Garland, Adam Gorb, Edward Gregson, Kenneth Hesketh, David Horne, Steve Mackey, James MacMillan, Roger Marsh, Steve Martland, Martijn Padding, Gwilym Simcock, and Mark-Anthony Turnage amongst others.
+Deeply committed to the performance of new music, Clark Rundell has given world premières of works by composers such as Louis Andriessen, Steve Reich, Mark-Anthony Turnage, James MacMillan, Django Bates, Sir Richard Rodney Bennett, Gary Carpenter, Steve Martland, Martijn Padding, Gwilym Simcock and Joey Roukens.

-As an arranger, Rundell recently collaborated with Louis Andriessen on a new suite from Andriessen’s opera Rosa, entitled Rosa’s Horses, which was premiered, with the Netherlands Radio Chamber Philharmonic, at Het Concertgebouw, Amsterdam, in May 2013.
-The pair also collaborated on Vermeer Pictures, a suite from Andriessen’s opera Writing to Vermeer, which was also performed at Het Concertgebouw to great critical acclaim in 2005.
-Rundell has also worked with Mark-Anthony Turnage on an expanded version of Turnage’s Invention on Solitude and with Dutch Latin jazz group Zuco 103 on a joint concert with the Residentie Orkest, Holland.
+As an arranger, he has collaborated with Louis Andriessen on a suite from Andriessen’s opera Rosa, entitled Rosa’s Horses, which was premiered by Clark Rundell and the Netherlands Radio Chamber Philharmonic, at Het Concertgebouw, Amsterdam.
+The pair also collaborated on Vermeer Pictures, a suite from Andriessen’s opera Writing to Vermeer, which was also performed at Het Concertgebouw to great critical acclaim.
+Clark Rundell is working on further suites of Louis Andriessen’s more recent operas.

-A specialist in cross-genre collaboration, Rundell has conducted extensive orchestral projects with artists such as Elvis Costello, Toumani Diabate, Tim Garland, Amal Murkus, Gwilym Simcock, and the Wayne Shorter Quartet.
-A highly versatile musician, Rundell held the title of Director of Jazz Studies at the Royal Northern College of Music, and has performed with artists such as John Dankworth, Bob Brookmeyer, Victor Mendoza, Guy Barker, Julian Argüelles, Ed Thigpen, Cleo Laine, Andy Sheppard, Lew Tabakin and Michael Gibbs.
-Still committed to education, Rundell is currently Director of Contemporary Music and Head of Conducting at the Royal Northern College of Music in Manchester.
+A specialist in cross-genre collaboration, he has conducted extensive orchestral projects with artists such as Elvis Costello, Wayne Shorter Quartet, Esperanza Spalding, Toumani Diabate, Brad Mehldau, Tim Garland and Gwilym Simcock.
+A highly versatile musician, Rundell has also performed with artists such as John Dankworth, Bob Brookmeyer, Victor Mendoza, Guy Barker, Julian Argüelles, Ed Thigpen, Cleo Laine, Andy Sheppard, Lew Tabakin and Michael Gibbs.